AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 hypothetical dark matter has not yet been explicitly discovered -

-measurements of the dynamics of the motion of stars in galaxies
+of the dynamics of the motion of stars in galaxies and galaxies

-and galaxies in galaxy clusters, which are generally attributed
+in galaxy clusters, which are generally attributed to the

-to the gravitational effect of dark matter, try to explain with
+gravitational effect of dark matter, try to explain with the modified

 where G is the gravitational constant, M is the

-gravitational mass, m is the mass of the test piece, r
+gravitational mass, m is the mass of the test body, r

 is the distance.
 The modification of the classical Newton's law